HackingTofu/aseica_accounts/excel/README.md

 * Home Secondary Email
 * Work Secondary Email

-The name of the Excel file does not matter, as long as it ends with `.xlsx`
+The name of the CSV file does not matter, as long as it ends with `.csv`.